reyesvicente/important-mango/src/pages/about.md

     weight: 2
 template: page
 ---
-Welcome to ICVN Tech Studio, your number one source for Custom Web Development.
-We're dedicated to providing you the very best of Custom Web Development, with an emphasis on Shopify Development, Django Web Development & Webflow Web Development.
+We're a small tech studio who helps small & medium business' develop their website using blazing fast technology with added security.

-We hope you enjoy our services as much as we enjoy offering them to you.
-If you have any questions or comments, please don't hesitate to contact us.
+If you have any questions or comments, please don't hesitate to contact us by[ booking a meeting to discuss your needs.](https://drift.me/icvntechstudio/meeting)